marshallwolfe/Risky_Business/README.md

 #### Ensemble Learning

-Please reference credit_risk_ensemble.ipynb for this section of our analysis.
+Please reference "credit_risk_ensemble.ipynb" in the Starter_Code folder for this section of our analysis.

 In this section, we trained and compared two different ensemble classifiers to predict loan risk and evaluate each model.
 We used the `balanced random forest classifier` and the `easy ensemble AdaBoost classifier`.